-- 6.16 Properties should be retained in their original condition if they are not already rendered or painted. - 6.17 Existing brick elevations including chimney stacks should be properly maintained and appropriate repointing undertaken where necessary.
-If a property has been painted advice should be sought from the Council regarding whether the paint can be safely removed or the property should be repainted in a matt finish paint of a colour to match the original brick. - 6.18 On properties which are already rendered or have stucco mouldings these should preferably be left in their original state and specialist advice should be sought where re-rendering or repairs are necessary.
-On properties where render or stucco is painted, it should be repainted an appropriate matt colour (or colours) i.e. white, pale or pastel shades rather than vivid colours. - 6.19 The repointing of brickwork should be appropriate to the property and match the original; the use of inappropriate pointing, such as struck joints in a hard cement mortar, should be discouraged.
+- 6.15 Properties should be retained in their original condition if they are not already rendered or painted. - 6.16 Existing brick elevations including chimney stacks should be properly maintained and appropriate repointing undertaken where necessary.
+If a property has been painted advice should be sought regarding the removal of the paint or the property should be repainted in a matt finish paint of a colour to match the original brick. - 6.17 On properties which are already rendered or have stucco mouldings these should preferably be left in their original state and specialist advice should be sought where re-rendering or repairs are necessary.
+On properties where render or stucco is painted, it should be repainted an appropriate matt colour (or colours) i.e. white, pale or pastel shades rather than vivid colours.